Akuli/jou/joutest_thoughts.md

     - in TOML, use:
         - [DONE] `files`
         - `markdown.languages_to_test_as_jou`
-3. configure tests
+4. configure tests
     - walk through and apply each relevant TOML section
-4. gather expected outputs
+5. gather expected outputs
     - read files and parse for comments
     - markdown: must seek
-5. run tests
+6. run tests
+    - pre-test command like `make`
+        - TODO: how about `./runtests.sh --dont-run-make`?
     - POSIX: prepend dirname of executable to PATH
     - Windows: implement the CRT quoting rules
     - if configured, capture stdout/stderr
     - if configured, discard stdout/stderr
     - run in parallel
-6. show results
+7. show results
     - show diffs (need that algorithm.......)
     - show how many succeeded and failed
     - [DONE] exit 0 or 1